prateeksingh0001/Super-Resolution-CNN/README.md

 ## Usage
 Download and extract the Set5 image dataset here.

-Create two folders name `Checkpoints` and `Output` in the project folder with the command `mkdir Checkpoints Output`
+Create a folders named `data` with `mkdir data` and extract the dataset into the same.

-One can use this directly by importing the files `srcnn.py` and `dataset.py`

-Incase one implements their own classes for pre-processing the dataset, one needs to implement the `get_next_batch(self, batch_size)` which is essentially a generator that is used by the `srcnn` model.
+Simply run the network with `python3 main.py` to train the model and save it.